Ali-Mahmoodi/Usaco/readME.md

 ## Howt it works
      for a regular clear cooperation
-     we have two groups "Teacher" , "Student" "Student" translate Questions , and
+     we have two groups "Student" and "Teacher"
+     -"Student" translate Questions , and
-     "Teacher" rechecks translations of the students and translate toturials . there is 100 Question and 23 Toturial text in Usaco.Train Getway .
+     -"Teacher" rechecks translations of the students and translate toturials . there is 100 Question and 23 Toturial text in Usaco.Train Getway .

      if you wanted to join the team , you can send me an email .